 What kind of tea should I use in Kombucha?

-And variations of these teas that come from the Camellia sinensis plant.
+Variations of these teas come from the Camellia sinensis plant.

 Can I add herbs to my kombucha brew in the first ferment?

 Herbs can make up 25% of your kombucha brew with tea (from Camellia sinensis) making up at least 75% of the batch.
-But wait to add herbs to your primary ferment until you have a few extra scobies saved up in a scoby hotel.
+But wait to add herbs to your primary ferment until you have a few extra copies saved up in a SCOBY hotel.
 Sometimes adding herbs can weaken your scoby.

 Some herbs to try in kombucha: